About the Competition

 How It Works

 In Round 1 of the competition, teams propose novel applications for one or more of the featured technologies.
 Each team must submit a video pitch and slide deck that the judges will evaluate on market opportunity, value proposition, team strength, and execution plan.
-Four finalist teams will be notified by November 21 that they have been selected to advance to the Grand Finale.
+Four finalist teams are notified by November that they have been selected to advance to the Grand Finale.

-New this year!
-The winner of the 2016-2017 Y-Prize Competition will also be granted automatic entry into the Semifinals round of the Penn Wharton Startup Challenge, and given the opportunity to pitch live at the Penn Wharton Startup Showcase, as long as the team, venture, and application materials meet the eligibility requirements for the PWSC Semifinals round.
+The winner of the Y-Prize Competition will also be granted automatic entry into the Semifinals round of the Penn Wharton Startup Challenge, and given the opportunity to pitch live at the Penn Wharton Startup Showcase, as long as the team, venture, and application materials meet the eligibility requirements for the PWSC Semifinals round.

 Who Can Enter?